 Forge ahead in a smaller way

 Keeping track of all these items can be overwhelming, but fear not.
 Dropbox Family—what better time to start calling yourself a "family"?—can help.
 It has all the right tools to help you and your spouse-to-be simplify the process in one organized place.
-Just store all your docs—from contracts to photos to seating arrangements—in your Dropbox folders, scan receipts, and use HelloSign so you can sign, scan, and upload contracts and keep everything digital and accessible.
+Just store all your docs—from contracts to photos to seating arrangements—in your Dropbox folders, scan receipts, and use HelloSign to sign, scan, and upload contracts and keep everything digital and accessible.

 Take care of important items and keep vendors informed

 Even under normal circumstances, a wedding can make the most organized and confident person a little frazzled.
 Postponing your wedding could provide temporary relief from planning a major event giving you much needed time to relax, enjoy your significant other, and forget about having to compromise on what you truly want on your wedding day.
 But what about the vendors you’ve lined up or the guests still up in the air?
 Let them know as soon as possible.
 Small businesses especially won’t want to lose a valuable customer during this time so try to work with them to reschedule a time that’s more reasonable for everyone.
 This is also a perfect time to consolidate your contact list of vendors with whom you’ll want to work when you’re ready to move forward.